imaun/py-examples/src/beginner/classes/README.md

 - How to add functions to a class
 - How to use a class
 - How to inherit a class from another class (see: student_classs.py)
-- How to call parent (super) class contructor from child class (see: student_classs.py)
+- How to call parent (supgit er) class contructor from child class (see: student_classs.py)
+- How to Save class attributes as a JSON file. (serialize to json) (see: person_class.py)